In any discussion involving digital pianos, the name Roland is almost guaranteed to come up.

 You will need external speakers or headphones to hear what you’re playing.
 For purposes of this review, I used monitor headphones and my standard performance keyboard amp/cab combo.

 Sounds were always one of the RD-series’ strong suits.
 Whether it was the unrealistic yet unique tones of the early RD-1000 or the surprisingly impressive tones offered off the Roland V-Piano engine, the RD-series has always shone through with a good sound palette.

-The RD-2000 takes this a step further than its predecessors, including both Roland’s V-Piano engine alongside the SuperNATURAL hybrid modelling technology that powers most of Roland’s digital pianos in the current day.
+The RD-2000 takes this a step further than its predecessors, including both Roland’s V-Piano engine alongside the SuperNATURAL hybrid modeling technology that powers most of Roland’s digital pianos in the current day.

 The result?
 Well, I think it does an excellent job.
 Let’s talk about the engines first.

-The V-Piano engine is based entirely on modelling, meaning no samples are involved whatsoever.
+The V-Piano engine is based entirely on modeling, meaning no samples are involved whatsoever.
 Before you dismiss this as a second-rate imitation, I’d recommend listening to a few demos and blind tests before jumping to conclusions.

 It’s surprisingly effective at getting good sound, and the sound shaping options through Roland’s Piano Designer allow a lot more editing than mere sample files.